developer-zebra/developer-zebra-site/src/mx/4-4/mx/cspmgr/index.md

 > This parm will contain the CSP name of each CSP that is available for use on the device.
 Since there is a one-to-one correspondence between CSP names and features in the MDM Toolkit, this is also the list of features that can be successfully used on the device.

->Knowing the set of CSPs that are available on a device can be useful for an MDM Agent to avoid submitting Request XML Documents that would fail due to features that are not supported by that device.
-It may be preferable to perform a pre-check and avoid generating XML that uses unsupported features rather that submitting XML and detecting and handling failures due to unsupported features.
+>Knowing the set of CSPs that are available on a device can be useful for an MDM Agent to avoid submitting Request XML documents that would fail due to features that are not supported by that device.
+It may be preferable to perform a pre-check and avoid generating XML that uses unsupported features rather than submitting XML and detecting and handling failures due to unsupported features.

 >Knowing the set of CSPs that are available on a device can be useful for an MDM Server to better understand the capabilities of a given device.
 The MDM Server might use this information to determine which optional features to expose to an Administrator via the Management Console.
 Or, the MDM Server might display this information to an Administrator to help determine which operations make sense to perform on which devices.

 ###Package
 Parm name: package